 - LU 4.1 Require that new developments be located and designed to visually enhance, not degrade the character of the surrounding area through consideration of the following concepts: (AI 1, 3, 6, 14, 23, 24, 41, 62) - a.
 Compliance with the design standards of the appropriate area plan land use category. - b.
 Require that structures be constructed in accordance with the requirements of Riverside County's zoning, building, and other pertinent codes and regulations. - c.
 Require that an appropriate landscape plan be submitted and implemented for development projects subject to discretionary review. - d.
 Require that new development utilize drought tolerant landscaping and incorporate adequate drought-conscious irrigation systems. - e.
-Pursue energy efficiency through street configuration, building orientation, and landscaping to capitalize on shading and facilitate solar energy, as provided for in Title 24 Part 6 and/or Part 11, of the California Code of Regulations (CCR). - f.
+Pursue energy efficiency through street configuration, building orientation, and landscaping to capitalize on shading and facilitate solar energy, as provided for in Title 24 Part 6 and/or Part 11, of the California Administrative Code of Regulations (CCR). - f.
 Incorporate water conservation techniques, such as groundwater recharge basins, use of porous pavement, drought tolerant landscaping, and water recycling, as appropriate. - g.
 Encourage innovative and creative design concepts. - h.
-Encourage the provision of public art that enhances the community's identity, which may include elements of historical significance and creative use of children's art. - Include consistent and well-designed signage that is integrated with the building's architectural character. - j.
-Provide safe and convenient vehicular access and reciprocal access between adjacent commercial uses. - k.
-Locate site entries and storage bays to minimize conflicts with adjacent residential neighborhoods - l.
-Mitigate noise, odor, lighting, and other impacts on surrounding properties. - m.
-Provide and maintain landscaping in open spaces and parking lots. - n.
-Include extensive landscaping. - o.
-Preserve natural features, such as unique natural terrain, arroyos, canyons, and other drainage ways, and native vegetation, wherever possible, particularly where they provide continuity with more extensive regional systems.
+Encourage the provision of public art that enhances the community's identity, which may include elements of historical significance and creative use of children's art.